godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 .. image:: img/refprobe_blending.png

-As you can see, this blending is never perfect (after all, these are box reflections, not real reflections), but these arctifacts are only visible when using perfectly mirrored reflections.
+As you can see, this blending is never perfect (after all, these are box reflections, not real reflections), but these artifacts are only visible when using perfectly mirrored reflections.
 Normally, scenes have normal mapping and varying levels of roughness which can hide this.

 Alternatively, Reflection Probes work very well blended together with Screen Space Reflections to solve these problems.
-Combining them makes local reflections appear more faithful, while probes only used as fallback when no screen-sace information is found:
+Combining them makes local reflections appear more faithful, while probes only used as fallback when no screen-space information is found:

 .. image:: img/refprobe_ssr.png